pnp/PnP-Transformation/JDP Remediation - CSOM/Readme.md

 ![](\images/SetupFileCleanUp.PNG)

-This functionality reads an input file in CSV format, which should contain header columns like - *ContentDatabase, SetupFileDirName, SetupFileExtension, SetupFileName, SetupFilePath, SiteCollection, UpgradeStatus, WebApplication, WebUrl*.
-Generates result in output file - ***DeleteMissingSetupFiles-yyyyMMdd_hhmmss.log*** (verbose log file).
+This functionality reads an input file (PreMT_MissingSetupFile.csv) in CSV format, which should contain header columns like - *ContentDatabase, SetupFileDirName, SetupFileExtension, SetupFileName, SetupFilePath, SiteCollection, UpgradeStatus, WebApplication, WebUrl*.
+Generates result in output file - ***DeleteSetupFiles-yyyyMMdd_hhmmss.log*** (verbose log file) and ***DeleteSetupFiles_SuccessFailure-yyyyMMdd_hhmmss.csv***.

 ### 2. Delete Missing Features ###
 This operation reads a list of feature definitions from an input file and deletes the associated feature from the webs and sites of the target SharePoint environment.